University of Minnesota Foundation Investment Advisors

 Professional oversight of U of M Foundation investments is managed by University of Minnesota Foundation Investment Advisors (UMFIA).

 Professional oversight of U of M Foundation investments is managed by University of Minnesota Foundation Investment Advisors (UMFIA), a nonprofit subsidiary formed in 1998 to provide full-time, professional investment management to the U of M Foundation on a cost-effective basis.
-UMFIA has a staff of nine and its own UMFIA board of directors that includes representation from the UMF Board of Trustees as well as from UMF leadership.
+UMFIA has a staff of 12 and its own UMFIA board of directors that includes representation from the UMF Board of Trustees as well as from UMF leadership.

 View the most recent UMF quarterly endowment report.